+- Sent through the Student Conduct Process.

+- Fin

+- Community Service

+- Possible removal from campus housing at the discretion of the Student Conduct Board.

+- Possible legal consequences.

-- Sent through the Student Conduct Process. - Fine - Community Service - Possible suspension from campus housing at the discretion of the Student Conduct Board. - Possible involvement of the Phoenix Police Department depending on severity of the prank. - Possible referral to the Code of Conduct Board for suspension or expulsion from the University.
+- Possible referral to Code of Conduct for suspension or expulsion from the University.

 Public Displays